 Coco Beach (Playa del Coco) is well known for its popularity with Costa Rica's youth.
 Seeking fun in the sun, many people pack the beach from end to end on weekends.
-Although the town is only a small fishing village, Coco has built great tourism infrastructure, and it is one of the most frequently visited locations in the country.
+Although the town is only a small fishing village, Coco has built great tourism infrastructure, and it is one of the most frequently visited locations in the country with plenty of tours and activities to do.
 Its white-grey sands sit in a horseshoe-bay and stretch three kilometers to Centinela Point.

 Coco is the largest of the Papagayo villages, and services are abundant.
 Facilities such as shops and supermarkets are available throughout town.
 The village center looks rundown compared to the usual opulence found along Guanacaste's northern coast.
 However, the Coco area does offer its share of luxury resorts.
 Affordable accommodations are also plentiful, attracting a number of locals and budget travelers throughout the year.

 As for arriving at Coco from abroad, the Daniel Oduber Quiros International Airport in Liberia facilitates seamless travel to the region.
 Otherwise, driving from San Jose takes about five hours by car.
 Buses from either Liberia or San Jose run daily.